Merrick101/autovise/progress_tracker.md

 Reason:
 - Optional enhancement.
 Can be revisited during EPIC 22 (Final Polish) if time permits.
 Current admin layout is functional and visually modern using django-jazzmin.

+---

+## EPIC 08

+### Tasks

+---

+### Completion Notes

+**Task 1 – Define Bundle Model Structure**

+Key Actions:
+- Implemented full Bundle model with all required fields including name, slug, description, discount percentage, price, and bundle type
+- Added ManyToMany relationship to Product via custom through model `ProductBundle`
+- Configured admin panel with inline product editing, auto-calculated discount preview, and product count display
+- Enabled slug generation with fallback to prevent collisions
+- Deferred optional bundle grouping field to future enhancement list

+Key Actions:
+- Bundle model is fully defined with discount logic and ManyToMany linkage
+- Admin panel supports preview and editing
+- Model is visible, tested, and filterable by bundle type

+Future Enhancement: Bundle Grouping Field
+- Description:
+Add a category or tag field to the Bundle model to support logical grouping of bundles for admin filtering or storefront organization.

+- Rationale:
+Deferred for now due to the small number of bundles planned.
+Current filtering by bundle_type (Standard, Pro, Special) is sufficient.
+This enhancement can be revisited if bundle volume grows or if storefront filtering by bundle theme becomes necessary.

+---